mauricioabreu/fofoka/README.md

 ## How does it work?

 Gossip protocol is used to share information to other nodes in a network.
-One of the nodes is randomly selected to spread some information.
+Periodically, one of the nodes is randomly selected to spread some information.
 The nodes that receive the message do the same thing.

+Properties:

+- Random selection;
+- Turn based (each turn the process repeats);
+- Each node has a partial view of the entire network state.

 Observe the two images below and catch the differences between Gossip and centralized Multicast protocols: